infonl/dimpact-zaakafhandelcomponent/docs/INSTALL.md

 ## Run the software

 There are various ways to run ZAC locally.
-For local development purposes we recommend to run ZAC from the IntelliJ IDE.
+For local backend development purposes we recommend to run ZAC from the IntelliJ IDE.
+For local frontend development and testing purposes we recommend to run ZAC in a Docker container.

 ### Prerequisites

-- Access to all services that are required by ZAC, either locally (using [Docker Compose](INSTALL-DOCKER-COMPOSE.md)) or on a central development environment.
+- Access to all services (such as Keycloak, Open Zaak, etc) that are required by ZAC.
+You either run these locally (using [Docker Compose](INSTALL-DOCKER-COMPOSE.md)) or on a central development environment.
 - Environment variables required by ZAC.
 See the section below.

 #### Environment variables